catorsu/RedditThreadReducer/docs/Functional_Requirements.md

 5.  **Immediate Cleanup:**
     *   As soon as the JSON string is successfully retrieved, the background script instantly calls `chrome.tabs.remove()` to **close the hidden temporary tab**.
 This process is typically completed in milliseconds and is imperceptible to the user.
 6.  **Data Processing & Passthrough:**
-    *   With the raw JSON string acquired, the background script executes the JavaScript-based data reduction logic (parsing, filtering, restructuring).
+    *   With the raw JSON string acquired, the background script executes the JavaScript-based data reduction logic based on the user's selected mode (Simplify or Extract All).
-    *   The final, simplified JSON string is sent back to the sidebar UI via the messaging system for display.
+    *   The final, structured JSON string is sent back to the sidebar UI via the messaging system for display.

 **2.3.
 Data Transformation Example**